Aarhus University logo

 Research

-Our research focuses on acute conditions in primary care, cancer diseases, quality development, physical activity, multimorbidity and mental health in general practice.
+Our research focuses on out-of-hours primary care, cancer, physical activity, social prescribing, mental health, multimorbidity and health inequalities.

 Publications

-We publish scientific papers on general practice and family medicine, and we disseminate new knowledge on preventive care and treatment in general practice.
+We publish papers on family medicine and disseminate new knowledge on prevention, diagnosis and treatment in general practice.

 About us

-The Research Unit for General Practice in Aarhus is an independent institution that conducts research in general practice and related areas of health care.
+The Research Unit for General Practice is an independent institution focusing on general practice and related areas of health care.

 News